Mohasindawal/CodSoft/README.md

-This repository contains the code for three exciting web development.
+This repository contains the code for three exciting web development Projects.
 Below, you'll find details about each task along with links to their respective directories and descriptions.